Configure where Multipass stores external data

 Caveats:

-• Multipass will not migrate your existing data, but this article explains how to do it manually.
+• Multipass will not migrate your existing data; this article explains how to do it manually.
 If you do not transfer the data, you will have to re-download any Ubuntu images and reinitialize any instances that you need.

-• Subsequently, when uninstalling Multipass, the uninstaller will not remove data stored in custom locations, which must be deleted manually.
+• When uninstalling Multipass, the uninstaller will not remove data stored in custom locations, so you’ll have to deleted it manually.

 First, stop the Multipass daemon:

-Depending on where the new storage directory is located you will need to connect the respective interface to the Multipass snap.
-Because of snap confinement, this directory needs to located in either /home or one of the removable mounts points:
+Since Multipass is installed using a strictly confined snap, it is limited on what it can do or access on your host.
+Depending on where the new storage directory is located, you will need to connect the respective interface to the Multipass snap.
+Because of snap confinement, this directory needs to be located in either /home (connected by default) or one of the removable mounts points (/mnt or /media).
+To connect the removable mount points, use the command:

 After that, create the override config file, replacing <path> with the absolute path of the directory created above.